ronan-mch/resist-ai/text.md

 ## How to resist AI?
 </a>

-### For citizens
+### For everyone

+- Don't believe the hype!
+AI companies routinely exaggerate the capabilities of their models in order to attract investment and drive growth.
+LLMs are good at writing text, but that is [not a replacement for human intelligence](https://www.theguardian.com/commentisfree/2025/jun/10/billion-dollar-ai-puzzle-break-down).
+Moreover, outlandish predictions of future benefits from AI are designed to [mask the real harm](https://www.fastcompany.com/91339834/ai-hype-dark-facts) that AI systems are causing now.
+- Oppose data center construction: GenAI companies are building gigantic data centers across the world to power their systems.
+These consume massive amounts of electricity and water and provide little benefit to the communities affected.
+In countries such as [Chile](https://www.disconnect.blog/p/how-to-stop-a-data-center) and the [USA](https://www.datacenterwatch.org/report), activists have succeeded in blocking these developments through public information and protest.
+Support campaigns against data centers in your area.
 - Digital rights organisation noyb has launched numerous lawsuits against [AI providers](https://noyb.eu/en/project/artificial-intelligence).
-You can sign up to support their work.
+You can become a member to support their work.

 ### For social media users

-- Don't boost AI generated content through liking it, sharing it or commenting on it
+- Don't boost AI generated content through liking it, sharing it or commenting on it **need guidance on how to recognise AI content**
 - Do not allow social media companies to use your content to train their models.
 This guide shows [how to opt out](https://www.techtarget.com/whatis/feature/How-to-opt-out-of-AI-training-across-social-media-platforms) across multiple different platforms.

 - If you can, move away from platforms that push GenAI on their users: